 Title plants are recorded at the cost incurred to construct or obtain and organize historical title information to the point it can be used to perform title searches.
 Costs incurred to maintain, update and operate title plants are expensed as incurred.
 Title plants are not amortized as they are considered to have an indefinite life if maintained.
 Sales of title plants are reported at the amount received net of the adjusted costs of the title plant sold.
-Sales of title plant copies are reported at the amount received.
-No cost is allocated to the sale of copies of title plants unless the carrying value of the title plant is diminished or impaired.
+Sales of title plant sold is allocated to the sale of copies of title plants unless the carrying value of the title plant is diminished or impaired.
 Title plants are reviewed for impairment whenever events or circumstances indicate that the carrying amounts may not be recoverable.
 We reviewed title plants for impairment and in the years ending December 31, 2010 and December 31, 2009 identified and recorded impairment expense of \$4.3 million and \$2.2 million, respectively.